 By Kate Newman

 In recent months I have heard a lot about progressive funding to civil society, and the need for funders to actively engage in ‘shifting the power’.
 But what is meant by progressive funding, and what are the practical implications of being progressive?
 This first blog outlines INTRACs thinking on core elements that contribute to make funding progressive.
-It will be followed by a second blog which reflects on some of the challenges of being progressive.

 It goes without saying that financial resilience and funding are central for civil society organisations to be effective and impactful.
 We have previously written about how important flexible, core, long term funding is: to give organisations the stability and space to plan for the future, take appropriate risks and innovate, and focus on long-term sustainable change.
 We have also focused attention on how to develop the ‘right’ types of funding relationships: ones that are equitable and enable locally-led development.
 We have highlighted the importance of these positive relationships being underpinned by accountability arrangements and MEL systems that focus on learning and adaptation, ensuring that power remains with those delivering the work.

 More recently INTRAC and others have extended these earlier discussions, arguing that funding processes and relationships should be reoriented; shifting the balance from compliance and risk, to thinking about trust, collaboration and co-creation, solidarity, partnership and learning.